 This Plan of Study shows the 9 credit hours of required courses and shows which semester a specific elective is offered.
 In addition to the required courses, select two (2) elective courses for a minimum of 6 credit hours in order to meet the 15 credit hour minimum requirement for completion of the Biostatistics Graduate Certificate program.

-Because the Graduate Certificates in Biostatistics and Statistical Applications signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
-The Technical Standards include those physical, cognitive, and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at upon completion of the Graduate Certificate.
+Because the Graduate Certificates in Biostatistics, Biostatistical Applications, Applied Statistics, and Applied Data Science signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
+The Technical Standards include those physical, cognitive and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at upon completion of the Graduate Certificate.
 The following abilities and expectations must be met by all students with or without accommodations admitted to the Certificates:

 1. Observation.
 A student must be able to observe and evaluate class demonstrations and field experiences relevant to the field of statistics.
 He or she must be able to read and comprehend text, numbers, tables and graphs, both in print and displayed electronically.
 Observation necessitates the functional use of the senses of vision and hearing.